-The project area is situated on a secondary dune system with elevation varying from 28 meters Australian Height Datum (mAHD) to 32 mAHD (Figure 3).
+The majority of the project area is dominated by undulating topography formed by dunes systems which vary in height from 6 meters Australian Height Datum (mAHD) to 36 mAHD (Figure 3).

-Modifications to topographical features adjacent to the project area have occurred as a result of neighbouring development.
+Modifications to the topography adjacent to the project area have occurred as a result of construction of the existing Club Capricorn Resort and associated infrastructure.